Angelina Jolie: Expansion to directing (2011–2017)

-Varying critical receptions (2019–present)
+Limited work and varying critical reception (2019–present)

-Jolie reprised the role of Maleficent in the Disney fantasy sequel Maleficent: Mistress of Evil (2019), which received unfavorable reviews from critics but performed moderately well commercially, with a global gross of $490 million.
+Jolie reprised the role of Maleficent in the Disney fantasy sequel Maleficent: Mistress of Evil (2019), which received mixed reviews from critics but performed moderately well commercially, with a global gross of $490 million.
 The following year, she appeared alongside David Oyelowo as grieving parents to the title characters of Alice in Wonderland and Peter Pan in the fantasy film Come Away.
 Jolie starred as a smokejumper in Taylor Sheridan's action thriller Those Who Wish Me Dead.
 The film was released in May 2021, garnering moderate reviews.
 The Independent's Clarisse Loughrey wrote Jolie's "bare-knuckled performance ... easily outclasses the film that contains it".
 Jolie next played Thena, a warrior with post-traumatic stress disorder, in the Marvel Cinematic Universe superhero film Eternals.
 Released in November 2021, the film generated divergent responses from audiences and critics.
 Reviewing the film for The Washington Post, Ann Hornaday highlighted the "touching naivete" in Jolie's portrayal.

-Jolie's next project is a film adaptation of the novel Without Blood by Alessandro Baricco, which she directed, wrote, and produced.
-It stars Salma Hayek and Demián Bichir.
-She is set to star in Pablo Larraín's biographical film about opera singer Maria Callas, titled Maria.
-She is attached to produce and star in the thriller film The Kept, an adaptation of the James Scott novel.
+Jolie was a producer on the musical The Outsiders after it transferred to Broadway in 2024, and won the Tony Award for Best Musical.
+She wrote, produced and directed the 2024 war drama Without Blood, based on the novel by Alessandro Baricco, starring Salma Hayek and Demián Bichir.
+Jolie also starred in Pablo Larraín's biographical film about the final days of opera singer Maria Callas, titled Maria, which premiered at the 81st Venice International Film Festival.
+Terming it a "career-best performance", Tomris Laffly of RogerEbert.com opined, "In a queenly performance of poise and mystique, Angelina Jolie plays Callas with an ethereal presence, grasping the intense grief of the once-in-a-generation singer who's been losing her voice."
+She received another Golden Globe nomination for Best Actress for her performance.